-A popular product, it is the longest-selling beer on the Japanese market.
-Replicating manufacturing methods from Germany, the birthplace of beer, "Malts" has a depth and natural sweetness that you can only get from something made from 100% barley.
+This is a popular product being the longest-selling beer on the Japanese market.
+By replicating manufacturing methods from Germany, the birthplace of beer, "The Premium Malts" has depth and natural sweetness only made possible from 100% malt.

 Sapporo Beer started in 1876 at a brewery in Sapporo City, Hokkaido Prefecture.
 With the belief in "brewing beer with the best ingredients," this beverage manufacturer was passionate about sourcing the finest materials to cultivating its barley and hops from scratch.

 Sapporo Breweries' Beer Black Label is the company's flagship product.
 With a refreshing taste and uniquely cultivated, long-lasting flavor, you can enjoy the holy trinity of beer: sharpness, richness, and bitterness.

 Kirin Beer is a world-renowned brewery in Japan.
 It has a history dating back to the Meiji Era.
 With its long-standing lager beer and classic lager recipes, Kirin is highly regarded worldwide.
 Kirin's "Ichiban Shibori" is also famous overseas.